-The Board is also responsible for taking such reasonable steps to safeguard the assets of the Group and to minimise fraud and other irregularities.
+The Directors are also responsible for taking such reasonable steps to safeguard the assets of the Group and to minimise fraud and other irregularities.

-The Board is satisfied that in preparing the financial statements of the Group for the FYE 31 December 2022, the Group has used the appropriate accounting policies and applied them consistently and supported by reasonable and prudent judgments and estimates.
+The Directors are satisfied that in preparing the financial statements of the Group for the FYE 31 December 2023, the Group has used the appropriate accounting policies and applied them consistently and supported by reasonable and prudent judgments and estimates.
 The Directors also consider that all applicable approved accounting standards have been complied with and further confirm that the financial statements have been prepared on a going concern basis.

-COMPLIANCE WITH THE MCCG
+COMPLIANCE WITH THE MCCG 2021

-Although KEN is not a Large Company (defined as listed on FTSE Bursa Malaysia Top 100 index or market capitalisaiton of RM2 billion and above) for the FYE 31 December 2022, the Board is committed to ensure high standards of governance are practiced wherein the Company has adopted and complied substantially with the practices of the MCCG.
+Although KEN is not a Large Company (defined as listed on FTSE Bursa Malaysia Top 100 index or market capitalisaiton of RM2 billion and above) for the FYE 31 December 2023, the Board is committed to ensure high standards of governance are practiced wherein the Company has adopted and complied substantially with the practices of the MCCG 2021.